moosepod/fislacko/README.md

 # fislacko

-Slack integration for Fiasco games
+Slack integrations, written in flask, intended to support a Fiasco (http://www.bullypulpitgames.com/games/fiasco/) game in a slack channel